 Skipton had a Citizens’ Advice Bureau for seven years in the 1940s, helping residents with new war-time rules and regulations.
 Our current incarnation began in the early 1970s, initially as Skipton and District CAB.
 At that time the bureau was based in Skipton bus station, and also operated out of the Town Hall in Settle.

 By 1979 we had 9 volunteers, overseen by an “organiser” and a “deputy organiser”.
-We moved from the bus station to an office in Thanet’s Yard, and then to our current accommodation in St Andrews Church Hall.
+We moved from the bus station to an office in Thanet’s Yard, and between 1990 and 2019 we were in St Andrews Church Hall.
 We are now based in the Council building on Belle Vue Square.